Fabrizio-Caruso/CROSS-LIB/README.md

 `make [system_name] -f ./tests/[test_name]/Makefile.[test_name]`

-For more details and examples on build instructions for both `build_xl.py` and `make` we refer to:
+For more details and examples on build instructions for both `xl.py build` and `make` we refer to:

 https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/BUILD.md

 -------------------------------------------
-## BUILDING A NEW GAME PROJECT
+## CREATING A NEW GAME PROJECT

-In order to build a new game project we can use the `create_xl.py` scripts that will create the necessary initial source code files, graphic assets and Makefile inside a folder in the `games` folder.
+In order to create a new game project we can use the `create_xl.py` scripts that will create the necessary initial source code files, graphic assets and Makefile inside a folder in the `games` folder.

 The script is used as follows: